It is possible to connect your own eWON device to Databoom through the Data Management functionality (available since firmware 5.6s3).

 WARNING!
 Once the signals have been created in Databoom, any edits on the tags in the eWON is not reccomended as the token mismatch leads to the creation of new signals.

-Go to the eWON management page (from the browser, typing the eWON IP address) and go to Configuration -> Script Setup.
+Go to the eWON management page (from the browser, typing the eWON IP address) and go to Configuration -> Script Setup (In eWON firmware newer versions you can access script management from the side menu Setup -> BASIC IDE, ensure that Script Execution is on RUNNING so that the script is executed).
 To forward your device tags you have to perform the following steps:

 - Init section, in the "Init" section create a timer for the execution of the "Post" section, that will do the actual data forwarding.
 We will have: